luke-129/civ-ipriot-smiley/knowledge_and_evidence.md

 > why it is a class variable.
 You wouldn't want RBG values to change so you definitely wouldn't set it is an attribute so different instances of smiley have different rgb values.
 >
 > An attribute is instantiated, so every instance of smiley could have different versions of the attributes.
 The pixels list in smiley is an instance variable so that different versions of
-> smiley can be instatied, different instances can have different colours in that list.
+> smiley can be instantiated, different instances can have different colours in that list.
 >

 6. Examine `happy.py`, and identify the constructor (initializer) for the `Happy` class: